 Jared continues to refine the technology options within the various classrooms.
 He has brought Linux computers into the classrooms and the students have been learning how to use them along with the open source movement that Linux is known for.

 When Jared is not teaching, he enjoys designing and creating stained glass artwork.
+He teaches classes at Free Geek, teaching others in the community how to use some of the open source software that he knows.
 He also enjoys camping, hiking, reading, various crafts, and is always looking for new ideas to bring into his classroom and share with his students.